block-foundation/index-decentralized-applications/README.md

 ### Browser

-* [Agregore](https://github.com/AgregoreWeb/agregore-browser): A minimalistic web browser that supports multiple peer-to-peer protocols and is extensible with standard WebExtensions.
+* [Agregore](https://github.com/AgregoreWeb/agregore-browser): This is a simplistic web browser that facilitates multiple peer-to-peer protocols and can be extended using standard WebExtensions.
-* [Beaker](https://beakerbrowser.com): Experimental browser.
-It adds new technologies for Peer-to-Peer applications while staying compatible with the rest of the Web.
+* [Beaker](https://beakerbrowser.com): An exploratory browser that incorporates advanced technologies for Peer-to-Peer applications, maintaining compatibility with the broader web.

 ---